gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Continuous build will now trigger a rebuild when an input file is changed during build execution.

+### Support for Twirl source sets to use Java default imports

+Previously, when compiling Twirl source sets, Gradle would assume that Scala default imports should be used.
+A developer can now specify that Java default imports should be used when compiling a Twirl source set.

+    model {
+        components {
+            play {
+                twirlTemplates {
+                    defaultImports = TwirlImports.JAVA
+                }
+            }
+        }
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.